DMacharia/alx-system_engineering-devops/0x00-shell_basics/README.md

-ls -lan display Long format with user and group IDs displayed numerically and hidden files mkdir command to make directory mv moving file from one directory to another
+ls -lan display Long format with user and group IDs displayed numerically and hidden files mkdir command to make directory mv moving file from one directory to another rm command for removing a file from a directory